-In order to produce the output string $\mathbf{M}$, we apply a strong quantum-proof randomness extractor.
-The reason we use a strong extractor is that the random seed, $\mathbf{R}$, required for the extractor remains random even conditioned on the extractor's output and is hence not consumed.
-This means that $\mathbf{M}$ can be concatenated with the extractor seed $\mathbf{R}$ to give output $\mathbf{Z}=(\mathbf{M},\mathbf{R})$.
-We discuss the extraction in more detail in the Supplementary Information.
-Importantly, the length of the output (excluding the recycled seed), will be roughly $\mathrm{rand}_{\mathrm{out}}\approx H^{\epsilon_h}_{\min}(\mathbf{A}\mathbf{B}|E)$.
+To produce the output string $\mathbf{M}$, we apply a strong quantum-proof randomness extractor.
+The reason we use a strong extractor is that the random seed, $\mathbf{R}$, required for the extractor remains random even when conditioned on the extractor's output and is therefore not consumed.
+This means that $\mathbf{M}$ can be concatenated with the extractor seed $\mathbf{R}$ to give output $\mathbf{Z}=(\mathbf{M},\mathbf{R})$. (see Appendix for a more detailed discussion of the extraction).
+Importantly, the length of the output (excluding the recycled seed) will be roughly $\mathrm{rand}_{\mathrm{out}}\approx H^{\epsilon_h}_{\min}(\mathbf{A}\mathbf{B}|E)$.
 We need this to be greater than the randomness consumed.

 \begin{remark}[Input randomness] The expected input randomness, $\mathrm{rand}_{\mathrm{in}}$ of the protocol in Box~1 is